syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Exporting.md

 {% endtabs %}

 On Exporting, the default routing path to server-side that contains the action name as ExportToExcel for Excel Exporting, ExportToWord for Word Exporting and ExportToPdf for PDF Exporting.
 The default controller name in routing path is the Grid view page’s Controller name.
-For instance, when Grid is rendered in GridFeatures View Page of Home Controller, then on Excel exporting Grid Content, the default routing path is ~/Home/ExportToExcel.
+For instance, when the Grid is rendered in GridFeatures View Page of the Home Controller, then on Excel exporting Grid Content the default routing path will be ~/Home/ExportToExcel.

 ## Export Mapper in MVC

-`Mappers` Grid property is used to modify the default routing path during exporting.
+The `Mappers` Grid property is used to modify the default routing path during exporting.
 By using Mappers, you can use any action name in Controller for exporting and the action can be in any controller (Need not to be in Grid View Page Controller).

 {% tabs %}